Tennessee Titans: Houston Oilers

-After failed attempts to start an NFL expansion team in Houston, Adams founded the Houston Oilers in 1959, as one of the eight charter members of the upstart American Football League (AFL) and a member of its Eastern Division.
+After failed attempts to start an NFL expansion team in Houston, Texas, Bud Adams founded the Houston Oilers in 1959 as one of the eight charter members of the upstart American Football League (AFL) and a member of its Eastern Division.
 Beginning play at Jeppesen Stadium at the University of Houston, the team moved to Rice Stadium at Rice University in 1965.
 Led by quarterback George Blanda, who played with the team from 1960 to 1966, the Houston Oilers made it to each of the first three AFL championship games.
 The Oilers won the first two AFL championships, both against the San Diego Chargers, but lost the 1962 American Football League Championship Game 20–17 to the Dallas Texans, now Kansas City Chiefs, after double overtime.
 The Houston Oilers failed to post a winning season in the next six seasons, but in 1967, a 9–4–1 record returned the team to the AFL championship game where it lost 40–7 to the Oakland Raiders.
-The Houston Oilers moved into the Astrodome after the season, becoming the first professional football team to move into a domed stadium.
+The Houston Oilers moved into the Astrodome after the season, becoming the first professional football team to move into an indoor stadium.
 After failing to qualify for the AFL playoffs in 1968, the Oilers qualified the following season in 1969, but were eliminated in the divisional round by the Oakland Raiders in a 56–7 blowout.